-Your tiles, when installed should have borders of equal width on two opposite sides of the room.
-This will work well if your room is perfectly square.
-Most ceilings vary an inch or two from one end to the other end.
-One end of your room, for example may be exactly 14 feet, while at the oppose end it is 14 feet 2 inches.
-Make your ceiling center line 7 feet 1 inch from each side edge to make your room look more square.
+Even in a square room, opposite walls can vary 1-2 inches in length.
+For example, if one end of your room is exactly 14 feet while the opposite end is 14 feet 2 inches, make a line 7 feet, 1 inch from each side.
 Marking your center line at exactly 14 feet will give one side of your room no border, while on the other side you'll have a 2 inch border.
 This will make your room look lopsided.

-Step 4 – Installing Your Wall Angle Pieces
+Step 4 - Install Your Wall Angle Pieces

 Snap a level chalk line on your walls to use as a guide to install your angle pieces.
 This line should be at the top edge of your angle.
 Nail the angle to the wall along this line.
 Space nails at 2 foot intervals.
 On inside corners overlap angle pieces.
 On outside corners miter them at 45 degrees.